What is Daraprim and what it is used for?

 Dosage is based on the type of infection, your medical condition, age and response to treatment.
 The length of time you will take this medication depends on your infection.
 Your dose must be carefully adjusted by your doctor to treat your infection and prevent serious side effects.
 Follow your doctor’s directions carefully.

 Do not take more or less of this drug than prescribed.
 Do not stop taking it before completing this prescription unless directed to do so by your doctor, even if you feel better.
-Skipping or changing your dose without approval from your doctor may cause the amount of parasites to increase, make the infection more difficult to treat (resistant), or worsen side effects.
+Skipping or changing your dose without approval from your doctor may cause the number of parasites to increase, make the infection more difficult to treat (resistant), or worsen side effects.

 Tell your doctor if your condition persists or worsens.